List of Marvel Comics teams and organizations: U.S. Hulk Operations

+The U.S. Hulk Operations is an organization appearing in American comic books published by Marvel Comics.

 Also called Shadow Base, the U.S. Hulk Operations is a United States military organization that is tasked with the job to hunt down Hulk and his allies.
 It is led by General Reginald Fortean.
 After General Fortean's Subject B form is killed, Hulk took control of the U.S. Hulk Operations.